 What if therapy doesn’t work?

-While therapy doesn’t help all couples, you will never know unless you try!
-And if you try therapy and it doesn’t seem to be working for you, you should always feel free to talk to me about it.
+While therapy doesn’t help all couples, you will never know unless you try.
+And if you try therapy and it doesn’t seem to be working for you, I want you to talk to me about it.
 Perhaps you and your partner could benefit from a different therapist or different approach.
 I will work with you to find the right type of couples counseling to support your relationship.

 Entering therapy is a courageous step!
 It is typical to feel unsure and ambivalent, just as you would when embarking on anything new and important.
-If you are still undecided, check out my blog on this website, and sign up for my newsletter, “Vitality Weekly.”
 As Martin Luther King Jr. said, “Faith is taking the first step even when you don’t see the whole staircase.”